⚠️ Work in progress — createCMS is pre-1.0 and not production-ready (not tested in production). Expect breaking changes.

 useNotifications

-Subscribes the current user to their live notification stream over the RealtimeProvider connection and seeds from the listNotifications poll.
+Subscribes the current user to their live notification stream over the RealtimeProvider connection and seeds from the notifications.list poll.
 De-dupes by id; the provider replays anything missed across a reconnect.
 Realtime-only — requires a mounted RealtimeProvider and notifications enabled (it type-requires client.notifications). client is your typed createCMSClient instance (no cast needed). userId is optional: pass it straight from your auth session (session?.user?.id) — while it's undefined the hook stays poll-only and connects once it resolves (the CMS has no current-user endpoint, so your app supplies the id).

 function useNotifications<TActorUser>(